appuio/website/content/offering/cloud/index.en.md

 {{< cloud_header header="images/header.svg" logo="images/appuio_cloud_rgb.png" footer="images/footer.svg" description="APPUiO Cloud is based on OpenShift 4, the latest Kubernetes distribution from Red Hat, and follows the approach Namespace as a Service." >}}

 * ![](/images/offer2_advantage4.svg)

   ### Instant On

   Get your own OpenShift namespace in minutes, ready to use.
 * ![](/images/offer2_advantage5.svg)

   ### Pay per Use

   Only pay for the resources you actually use; see our [price model](https://products.docs.vshn.ch/products/appuio/cloud/pricing.html) for more information.
 * ![](/images/offer2_advantage6.svg)

   ### Multi Cloud

     The APPUiO Cloud Platform is available in different availability zones: currently [cloudscale.ch](https://www.cloudscale.ch/) and [exoscale.ch](https://www.exoscale.com/).
 * ![](/images/offer2_advantage1.svg)

   ### Swissness

   APPUiO is available in different zones, also in Swiss data centers that are ISO27001 certified and operate in accordance with Swiss banking regulators (FINMA).
 * ![](/images/offer2_advantage2.svg)

   ### Security

   When using the APPUiO Cloud Platform you're benefiting from SELinux, Cilium, Two-Factor Authentication and Let's Encrypt.
 The newest Security Updates are applied regularly.
 * ![](/images/offer2_advantage3.svg)

   ### Community Support

   Need help?
 Check out our [APPUiO Cloud forums](https://discuss.appuio.cloud/) and [community chat](https://community.appuio.ch).
 For those needing more help, there are [support packages](https://products.docs.vshn.ch/products/appuio/cloud/support_packages.html) available at extra cost.

 {{</cloud_header>}}

+{{<button href="https://portal.appuio.cloud" icon="fas fa-cloud" title="Login to APPUiO Cloud Portal" target="_blank" class="is-primary is-rounded is-medium m-1" >}}

 {{<section class="has-cols col-darkblue2 darkblue y-narrow">}}